helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 [('i', 10555), ('you', 6514), ('my', 6031) ... ('he', 3447)]

 ## Implementation Steps
-make a new file called optimized.py which contains optimized code.
+read code in app/main.py to understand the current implementation. then, make a new file called optimized.py which contains optimized code.
 I wrote a test case verifying this in app/test_optimization.py. make sure that test passes.